Adaptive Biotechnologies Highlights New Data Showcasing the Clinical Utility of clonoSEQ® MRD Testing in Patients with Blood Cancers at the 64th ASH Annual Meeting

 - More than 30 clonoSEQ-related abstracts to be presented at the meeting

-/EIN News/ -- SEATTLE, Dec.
-10, 2022 (GLOBE NEWSWIRE) -- Adaptive Biotechnologies Corporation (Nasdaq: ADPT), a commercial stage biotechnology company that aims to translate the genetics of the adaptive immune system into clinical products to diagnose and treat disease, today announced new data demonstrating the strengths of Adaptive’s next-generation sequencing (NGS)-based clonoSEQ® Assay in measuring minimal residual disease (MRD) in blood cancer patients.
+SEATTLE, Dec.
+10, 2022 (GLOBE NEWSWIRE) -- Adaptive Biotechnologies Corporation ADPT, a commercial stage biotechnology company that aims to translate the genetics of the adaptive immune system into clinical products to diagnose and treat disease, today announced new data demonstrating the strengths of Adaptive's next-generation sequencing (NGS)-based clonoSEQ® Assay in measuring minimal residual disease (MRD) in blood cancer patients.
 The data are being presented at the 64th Annual Meeting of the American Society of Hematology (ASH) taking place December 10-13, 2022.

 MRD refers to the small number of cancer cells that can remain in a patient's body after treatment, which often cause no signs or symptoms but eventually can lead to recurrence of the disease.
 These residual cells can be present at very low levels and can only be identified by highly sensitive tests. clonoSEQ, which is the only FDA-cleared test for MRD assessment in lymphoid malignancies, is highly accurate, sensitive, and standardized compared to other technologies used for disease burden assessment.